DarK-Devv/Java-Blackjack-With-UI/casino-sovellus/README.md

-# Casino-sovellus - OTP1 / R02
+# BlackJack - OTP1 / R02

-## MUISTA
-- Koodi ja kommentit englanniksi
-- Muista aina pull ennen kuin aloitat
-- Tee aina javadoc kommentointi kun teet koodia (ohje: https://www.cs.helsinki.fi/group/hali/javadoc-ohje.html)
-- Merkkaa aina tekemäsi hommat nectioniin ( https://app.nektion.com/Metropolia/ )
 ## Branch
-1. Pullaa develop-branch
+1. Pull the develop-branch
-2. Siirry omaan branchiin
+2. Go to your branch
-3. Klikkaa develop-branchia ja paina "Merge into current"
+3. Click on the develop-branch and press "Merge into current"
-4. Kun haluat lopettaa, pushaa muutokset omaan branchiin
-5. Siirry develop-branchiin
+4. To quit, push the changes to your branch
+5. Go to the develop branch
-6. Klikkaa omaa branchia ja paina "Merge into current"
+6. Click on your branch and press "Merge into current"
-7. Pushaa develop-branch
+7. Push to develop-branch